ME-ICA/tedana/docs/contributing.rst

 -------------

-As part of the processing stream, tedana provides figures and an HTML-based GUI for inspecting results.
+As part of the processing stream, tedana provides figures and an HTML-based report for inspecting results.
 These are intended to help users understand the outputs from tedana and diagnose problems.
 Though a comprehensive viewer (such as fsleyes) is outside of the scope of tedana, we will continue to improve the reports and add new information as needed.